Skip to main content

 Signing Commits

 Currently, signing is only supported with commits in Git repos.
 See Git's documentation on "Signing Your Work" for more context.
+Sapling supports both GPG and SSH signing backends.

-Note that Sapling has a single configuration for your identity:
+When using GPG signing, Sapling has a single configuration for your identity:

 $ sl config ui.username